 In the south of India, Hyderabad is famous for its mixed rice dish known as Biryani, which is rice prepared along with meat/chicken or vegetables.
 It is often served with rich gravy side dishes such as Baghare Baingan (an eggplant curry) or Mirch ka Salan (curried chili peppers).
-But it is occasionally served with a side dish called Tamatar Kut – this Eggs in Spicy and Saucy Tomato curry.
+But it is occasionally served with a side dish called Tamatar ka Kut – this Eggs in Spicy and Saucy Tomato curry.

 I think that this is a much healthier and lighter alternative.
 It is not as rich as the other gravies and also the veggies do not get so much fried and over cooked, thereby retaining more of the nutrients.
-Plus, this curry is a refreshing change from the more frequently served side dishes previously mentioned.
+Plus, this easy tomato curry is a refreshing change from the more frequently served side dishes previously mentioned.

 This is a dish that is typically chosen to be served on festive occasions, so it does use some oil for the seasoning.
 The eggs also add to the fat content of the dish – one large egg contributes 5 g of total fat.
-But I have cooked the curry in the polyphenol rich olive oil and the fat from the eggs is also mostly unsaturated.
+But I have cooked the curry in polyphenol rich olive oil and the fat from the eggs is also mostly unsaturated.

 It is in the process of seasoning the oil with the typical south Indian spices, that the dish acquires its pungent, spicy and unique southern taste.
 I think that this curry tastes even better a day later, as the flavors are nicely absorbed and meld well.